 We moved into our new house a few weeks ago and every room needs major updates.
 The bones of the house are fantastic, but the design is still original to when it was built in 1967.
 So far, we have replaced the dated carpet with white oak floors and new carpet in the bedrooms.
-Along with the floors, we also gutted the kitchen to create a brand new open concept kitchen into the family room.
+Along with the floors, we also gutted the kitchen to create a brand new open-concept kitchen in the family room.

 I will be adding a buffet table to this wall and a piece of art above the sideboard.